Effective as of: 02.15.2025

 Senior Lecturer

-Designates faculty engaged primarily in teaching (and teaching-related duties) and possessing exceptional qualifications or special skills meriting a special designation.
-Appointment at the Senior Lecturer rank is for those who have a graduate degree and at least two years’ teaching experience on the graduate and/or undergraduate level.
+Designates faculty engaged primarily in teaching (and teaching-related duties) and possessing exceptional qualifications or special skills and a demonstrated, ongoing commitment to the university, meriting a special designation above the “lecturer” rank.
+Appointment at the Senior Lecturer rank is for those who have a graduate degree (but not necessarily a doctorate) and at least seven years’ teaching experience in graduate- and/or undergraduate-level courses.

 Lecturer

-Designates faculty engaged primarily in teaching (and teaching-related duties).
-Appointment at the lecturer rank is generally for those who have completed a graduate degree and who are teaching graduate- and/or undergraduate-level courses.
+Designates faculty engaged primarily in teaching (and teaching-related duties) and those who demonstrate commitment to the university.
+Appointment at the Lecturer rank is for those who have a graduate degree (but not necessarily a doctorate) and teaching experience in graduate- and/or undergraduate level courses.

 Professor of the Practice